jcmf/glulx-strings/README.md

       if not exports.is_glulx bytes then return

-This variable is left over from version 1.
-I'll remove it shortly.

-      glulx_start = 0

-Okay, so at this point `bytes[glulx_start]` should be the first byte of the Glulx header and VM address space.
+Okay, so at this point `bytes[0]` should be the first byte of the Glulx header and VM address space.
 Pointer addresses are always in bytes, even if the type being addressed is larger than one byte, because there are no alignment requirements.
 The basic types we care about are unsigned 8-bit and 32-bit numbers.
-8-bit is super easy:
+8-bit is trivial:

-      u8 = (addr) -> bytes[glulx_start + addr]
+      u8 = (addr) -> bytes[addr]

 32-bit unsigned numbers are going to be a bit of a pain because Javascript bitwise operators return *signed* 32-bit results, but